cztomczak/cefpython/api/LoadHandler.md

 | http_code | int |
 | __Return__ | void |

+Description from upstream CEF:
-Called when the browser is done loading a frame.
-The |frame| value will never be empty -- call the IsMain() method to check if this frame is the main frame.
+> Called when the browser is done loading a frame.
+The |frame| value will
+> never be empty -- call the IsMain() method to check if this frame is the
+> main frame.
 Multiple frames may be loading at the same time.
+Sub-frames may
-Sub-frames may start or continue loading after the main frame load has ended.
-This method will always be called for all frames irrespective of whether the request completes successfully.
-For notification of overall browser load status use OnLoadingStateChange instead.
+> start or continue loading after the main frame load has ended.
+This method
+> will not be called for same page navigations (fragments, history state,
+> etc.) or for navigations that fail or are canceled before commit.
+For
+> notification of overall browser load status use OnLoadingStateChange
+> instead.

 This event behaves like window.onload, it waits for all the content to load (e.g. images), there is currently no callback for